Last Updated on April 27, 2022 by Real Men Sow

 Keep your compost moist, but don’t soak them.
 Letting your seedlings dry should be avoided, the compost tends to form a crust on the surface that would stop the compost from letting moisture go through.

-Hardening Off the Plant
+Hardening Off the Spring Cabbages

 Hardening off means getting your plants used to more hostile outdoor conditions.
 Leave the plants outdoors on mild days, progressing to every day and finally all night.
 A cloche cover or Cold Frame is perfect for this practice as the lid of the frame can be opened when warm and closed down in harsh weather and at night.
 If you have started your seeds on a windowsill you will need to leave them in an unheated room for a day or two before moving outside to the cloche.